Peris Thuo, Deputy Head of the ECR Network

 Paula Back, ECR Network Officer

-Paula provides support in the day-to-day operation of the Network and has a particular focus on the approaching launch and delivery of the London Cluster, which will be up and running in 2024.
+Paula provides support in the day-to-day operations of the Network and leads on the London Cluster.

 Before joining the Academy, Paula completed her studies at the University of Edinburgh, where she obtained an MA (Hons) in French and History.
 Paula has experience volunteering and working for charities, and has received an Edinburgh Award for her independent digital volunteering research project with Wikipedia.